Retirement and Disability Research Center

 Investigators

-Nicole Maestas, an Associate Professor of Health Care Policy at the Harvard Medical School, studies how the health and disability insurance systems affect individual economic behaviors, such as labor supply and the consumption of medical care.
+Nicole Maestas, a John D. MacArthur Professor of Economics and Health Care Policy at Harvard University, studies how the health and disability insurance systems affect individual economic behaviors, such as labor supply and the consumption of medical care.

 Angelino Viceisza is a Professor of Economics at Spelman College and an NBER research associate.
 He has served as the President of the National Economic Association.
 His research focuses on behavioral and experimental economics, with applications in development, household finance, and entrepreneurship.